quality icon

 Most expensive cars to insure in Virginia

-Topping the list as the most expensive car to insure is the Maserati Quattroporte Trofeo, at an average annual premium of $4,335.
-Notably, the annual difference between the least and most expensive cars to insure amounts to $3,158.
+The Maserati Quattroporte Trofeo, at an average annual premium of $4,335, tops the list as the most expensive car to insure.
+However, the difference between the cheapest and most expensive cars to insure is $3,158 annually.

 MakeModelAverage annual premium